Internship Opportunity: Latin America Advisor

 - Be eligible to accept an internship from any US employer.
 If you are a student in the US but a resident of another country, you must have a current valid visa.

-To apply, submit a cover letter, resume, brief writing sample of one to two pages in English, brief writing sample of one to two pages in Spanish, a brief journalism writing sample of no more than 250 words and a letter of recommendation to email@example.com.
+To apply: Submit a cover letter, resume, brief writing sample of one to two pages in English, brief writing sample of one to two pages in Spanish and a brief journalism writing sample of no more than 250 words as well as how you heard about this internship to email@example.com.
 Submitting a letter of recommendation is optional.